reactjs/react.dev/content/docs/reference-react.md

   - "docs/top-level-api-zh-CN.html"
 ---

 `React` is the entry point to the React library.
-If you load React from a `<script>` tag, these top-level APIs are available on the `React` global.
+If you load React from a `<script />` tag, these top-level APIs are available on the `React` global.
 If you use ES6 with npm, you can write `import React from 'react'`.
 If you use ES5 with npm, you can write `var React = require('react')`.

 ## Overview